 A faculty member may be on a PDP for up to two (2) calendar years.
 At the end of each year, the FPDC will determine whether the faculty has achieved the outcomes identified in the plan.

 If the FPDC determines the faculty member has successfully completed the PDP before the end of the second year, it may submit a report to the unit administrator, dean, and the provost recommending the faculty member be removed from the plan.
-The provost will determine whether to recommend revocation of tenure and termination of employment or other appropriate disciplinary action, taking into account the faculty member’s record and all annual reviews.
+The provost will determine whether to accept the FPDC recommendation to remove the faculty member from the PDP, or whether to recommend revocation of tenure and termination of employment or other appropriate disciplinary action, taking into account the faculty member’s record and all annual reviews.

 If the FPDC determines that the agreed upon outcomes have not been achieved at the end of the second year, it will submit a written report to the unit administrator identifying the reason(s) for its determination.
 Upon receipt of the report, the unit administrator may request additional information or clarification from the FPDC and, once satisfied with the completeness of the report, will recommend to the dean whether the faculty member’s tenure should be revoked and employment terminated or other appropriate disciplinary action.
-Upon receipt of the report and recommendations, the provost will determine whether to recommend revocation of tenure and termination of employment, taking into account the faculty member’s record and all annual reviews.
+Upon receipt of the recommendations from the FPDC and the unit administrator, the dean will make a recommendation to the provost.
+Upon receipt of the report and recommendations from the FPDC, the unit administrator, and the dean, the provost will determine whether to recommend revocation of tenure and termination of employment, taking into account the faculty member’s record and all annual reviews.

+In accordance with Regents Rule 06.1200 Dismissal and Revocation of Tenure, if the provost recommends revocation of tenure and termination of employment, that recommendation is forwarded to the Board of Regents through the president and the chancellor.
+A tenured faculty member shall not be dismissed for adequate cause except by a majority vote of the total membership of the Board.
+The Board shall provide specific reasons in writing for any decision to dismiss a tenured faculty member for adequate cause.

 A faculty member who disputes the FPDC’s report or any accompanying recommendation(s) may file a grievance in accordance with department or college/school guidelines and university policy.
-A faculty member may dispute the report and recommendation(s) on any basis, including but not limited to fairness, substantive or procedural grounds, academic freedom, and academic responsibility.
+A faculty member may dispute the report and recommendation(s) on any basis, including but not limited to fairness, substantive or procedural grounds, academic freedom, and academic responsibility

 The university has the burden of proving that tenure should be revoked or that any other disciplinary action taken is appropriate and is responsible for publishing a grievance procedure that complies with Section 51.942 of the Texas Education Code, Regents Rule 06.201, and applicable UNT policies.